1979 oil crisis

 In 1980, following the onset of the Iran–Iraq War, oil production in Iran fell drastically.
 Iraq's oil production also dropped significantly, triggering economic recessions worldwide.
 Oil prices did not return to pre-crisis levels until the mid-1980s.

 Oil prices after 1980 began a steady decline over the next 20 years, except for a brief uptick during the Gulf War, which then reached a 60% fall-off in the 1990s.
 Mexico, Nigeria, and Venezuela's major oil exporters expanded their production during this time.
 The Soviet Union became the largest oil producer in the world, and oil from the North Sea and Alaska flooded the market.

 Iran

-In November 1978, a strike consisting of 37,000 workers at Iran's nationalized oil refineries reduced production from 6 Moilbbl per day to about 1.5 Moilbbl.
+In November 1978, a strike by 37,000 workers at Iran's nationalized oil refineries reduced production from 6 Moilbbl per day to about 1.5 Moilbbl.
 Foreign workers left the country.
-However, by bringing navy personnel into crude oil production operations, the government fixed short-term disruptions and by end of November the output came back to almost normal level.
+By bringing navy personnel into crude oil production operations, the government fixed short-term disruptions and by end of November the output came back to almost normal level.

 On January 16, 1979, the Shah of Iran, Mohammad Reza Pahlavi, and his wife, Farah Pahlavi, left Iran at the behest of Prime Minister Shapour Bakhtiar, who sought to calm the situation.
 After the departure of the Shah, Ayatollah Khomeini became the new leader of Iran.
+A year later, a war broke out between Iran and Iraq that curtailed oil output in the Gulf Region.
+Within this armed conflict, both nations engaged in a tanker war until 1988.